devnithw/SLRC-vision-system/README.md

 This command should return `enabled` if the service is set to start at boot.

 **With these steps, your Python script `main.py` will now automatically run whenever the Raspberry Pi boots up.**

+# About

+This project was developed for the `SLRC 2024- Sri Lankan Robotics Challenge`

+## Contributing

+Contributions are welcome!

+- **Bug Fixes:** If you find any bugs or issues, feel free to create an issue or submit a pull request.
+- **Feature Enhancements:** If you have ideas for new features or improvements, don't hesitate to share them.

+# License

+This project is licensed under the [MIT License](LICENSE).